HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ### IAB Europe's Transparency Consent Framework

 IAB Europe, the Interactive Advertising Bureau, is a European association for digital marketing and advertising.
-They proposed a [Transparency Consent Framework](https://iabeurope.eu/transparency-consent-framework/) (TCF) as a GDPR-compliant solution to obtain users' consent about their digital advertising preferences.
+They proposed a <a hreflang="en" href="https://iabeurope.eu/transparency-consent-framework/">Transparency Consent Framework</a> (TCF) as a GDPR-compliant solution to obtain users' consent about their digital advertising preferences.
 The implementation provides an industry standard for communication between publishers and advertisers about consumer consent.

 {{ figure_markup(
   image="privacy-adoption-of-the-tcf-banner.png",